fabferri/az-pattern2/iot-hub-through-er-ms-peering/README.md

 ```
 and set them in the **appsettings.json**.

-In the NuGet package manager add to the project the following packages:
+In the NuGet package manager, add to the project the following packages:
 ```console
 Install-Package Microsoft.Extensions.Configuration.Json
 Install-Package Azure.Messaging.EventHubs -Version 5.2.0-preview.3